 No party shall be deemed to have consented to binding arbitration unless it is documented on the proper form, which is executed after the filing date of the action.
 No executed contract, lien, lease or other legal document, other than the proper form designating the arbitration as binding, shall be used to make an arbitration binding upon either party.

-Lexis-Nexis v.
-Travishan Corp., 155 N.C.
+Case Notes- For note discussing representation of parties who are not living human beings, see Lexis-Nexis v Travishan Corp., 155 N.C.
 App.
 205, 573 S.E.2d 547 (2002).